ilc logo standard whiteilc logo standard white

 TRAVEL AND LOGISTICS

 Visitors will travel by plane from Bogotá to Popayán (1 hour 15 minutes flight).
 From there, they will travel by land to the territory of the Afro Women’s Community Council of Patía California; a land trip of approximately 1 hour and 40 minutes.
 In the territory, a 40-minute walk will be carried out guided by the women, with a low level of effort.
-Participants will travel back to Bogotá on June 14, 2025.
+Participants will travel back to Bogotá on June 14, 2025 to attend the Pre-Forum on the 15th

 June 15